MrTomzor/navigation_unity_testbed/README.md

 ## HARDNAV - Introduction
 Hi!
 Thank you for showing interest in our simulator!
-The full work-in-progress publication name is "HARDNAV - Simulator for Benchmarking Robust Navigation and Place Recognition in Large, Confusing and Highly Dynamic Environments".
-We hope this simulator can help you quickly test your robust perception and spatial intelligence methods against the varying, often extrem conditions that can occur in the real world before doing costly real world experiments.
-Any feedback is greatly appreciated!
+The full name of the (currently) workshop paper is [**"HARDNAV - Simulator for Benchmarking Robust Navigation and Place Recognition in Large, Confusing and Highly Dynamic Environments"**](https://drive.google.com/drive/folders/1P0P6gtV69hoTc37NbpVFxB2imXVYpxip).
+We hope this simulator can help you quickly test your robust perception and spatial intelligence methods against the varying, often extreme conditions that can occur in the real world before doing costly real world experiments. **Any feedback is greatly appreciated!** Please send any issues or ideas for improvements to musilto8@fel.cvut.cz

 Quick showcase of the simulator: